landonw10/Oscillation-Analysis/notebooks/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-snRNA-seq-analysis -> Single-nucleus RNA-seq analysis identifying neuronal subtypes associated with theta and gamma oscillations.
+snRNA_analysis -> Single-nucleus RNA-seq analysis identifying neuronal subtypes associated with theta and gamma oscillations.

-Visium analysis -> Visium spatial transcriptomics analysis to map the spatial distribution of theta and gamma oscillation markers.
+Visium_analysis -> Visium spatial transcriptomics analysis to map the spatial distribution of theta and gamma oscillation markers.

-Data integration analysis -> Data integration analysis of snRNA-seq and Visium spatial transcriptomics data to identify and map pyramidal and interneuron cell types linked to theta and gamma oscillations, using Seurat and RCTD deconvolution.
+Data_integration_analysis -> Data integration analysis of snRNA-seq and Visium spatial transcriptomics data to identify and map pyramidal and interneuron cell types linked to theta and gamma oscillations, using Seurat and RCTD deconvolution.